RosettaCommons/documentation/Solving-a-Biological-Problem.md

 The induced fit model offers an alternative to the prior two models.
 Induced fit holds that upon an encounter, proteins mutually affect each other.
 This is computationally modeled by minimizing backbone degrees of freedom (in addition to the typical minimization of side-chain degrees of freedom) in the high-resolution phase of the docking protocol.
+As of June 9th, 2015, there is a `-bb_min_res` flag which can be used to specify residues with backbone degrees of freedom during minimization, but backbone minimization during docking has not been thoroughly tested.

 #### Docking According to the Conformer Selection and Induced Fit Model